 Fabio Lenci Birghitta Table Lamp

-Materials: Brown thermoformed acrylic with a white layer on the inside.
+Materials: Brown thermoformed acrylic half round lampshade with a white layer on the inside.
 Black plastic rim.
 Some chrome parts.
-Black Bakelite socket.
+Black Bakelite E27 socket with a chrome ring.

 Height: 49 cm / 19.29”